base rate

 Terms from Artificial Intelligence: humans at the heart of algorithms

 The base rate is the underlying frequency or proability of a phenomena.
-For example, if one in thousand people are likely to be suffering from flu during the windter, then the base rate of flu is 0.001.
-The base rate is critical when using evidence to make diagnoses or ither decisions.
-For example, if flu and the common cold have similar symptoms and ther base rate of the common cold is one in 50, then someone with a runny nose and headache is more likely to be suffering form a cold than flu.
+For example, if one in thousand people are likely to be suffering from flu during the winter, then the base rate of flu is 0.001.
+The base rate is critical when using evidence to make diagnoses or other decisions.
+For example, if flu and the common cold have similar symptoms and the base rate of the common cold is one in 50, then someone with a runny nose and headache is more likely to be suffering from a cold than flu.
 This is captured formally in Bayes Theorem.

-<.br>Base rates are also important when trying to reduce bias or discrimination as we try to be fair to an individual irrespectve of the base rate for their demographic.
-Without taking remedial action data-based machine learning will tend to be discriminatory becasue of this, even if the data is free of human bias.
+Base rates are also important when trying to reduce bias or discrimination as we try to be fair to an individual irrespectve of the base rate for their demographic.
+Without taking remedial action, data-based machine learning can be discriminatory because of bate rate differences, even if the data is free from human bias.